 LIFE FOR SLAVES IN THE UNITED STATES

-Life for slaves in the United States was obviously difficult.
+Life for slaves in the United States was obviously difficult for the slaves since they suffered terrible conditions and abuse.
 Slavery in the United States existed from the times of Colonial America until the events of the American Civil War when it was officially ended.
 Throughout those years, slaves in the United States experienced a variety of terrible situations, which have been documented in writing and images.
 As such, the life of slaves in the United States is also important to other related topics, including: American Abolitionist Movement, Atlantic Slave Trade, and the American Civil War.

 SLAVERY IN THE UNITED STATES